Wendy002/CDV01_Career_Goals_Reflection_NOXNGC450_WFO2401_GroupA_Noxolo_Ngcobo_CDV01/README.md

 1. **Industries and Roles Explored**:

-    - List of industries or roles I have researched - front-end, backend , mobile, AI development
+    - List of industries or roles I have researched - front-end, backend , mobile, AI development, devops, cloud developer
-    - Areas that piqued my interest - backend and Ai development
+    - Areas that piqued my interest - backend , cloud and Ai development

 2. **Alignment with Personal Profile**: